Alorel/alo-framework/docs/index.md

 * Testing suite deprecated.
 Tools like [PHPUnit](https://phpunit.de/) serve as a far better alternative to test your code.

+Email

+* Some of PHPMailer's classes were overridden to return $this instead of bool
+* attachContent() method added to attach content as opposed to a file from disc
+* getDebugOutput() added.
+Sending an email now adds output to an array which can be fetched

 Classes added

 * Alo\IO\Downloader: downloads an external resource to disc and echoes progress